Questions to Ask your Doctor

 There are just a few specialist Kawasaki Disease clinics in the UK.
 There is one in London and one in Bristol but we are actively promoting the need for more – as more and more children are affected by Kawasaki Disease each year.
 Whilst your hospital may not have a Kawasaki Disease clinic, you may be being seen already by a doctor with knowledge in and experience of Kawasaki Disease – and already getting the best possible care.
 It’s helpful to speak to your doctor about this.

-If you’d like to ask for further advice from a specialist clinic however, the Bristol clinic (led by Professor Robert Tulloh at the Bristol Royal Hospital for Children) takes referrals for affected children who have had Kawasaki Disease, from anywhere in the UK.
+If you’d like to ask for further advice from a specialist clinic however, the Bristol clinic (led by Professor Robert Tulloh at the Bristol Royal Hospital for Children) takes referrals for children who have had Kawasaki Disease, from anywhere in the UK.
 If you’d like to be seen at this specialist clinic you can ask your local hospital or your GP for a referral.
 An alternative to travelling perhaps long distances for a clinic visit, it’s also possible for your local hospital to liaise with one of the specialists clinics on your behalf and provide your care locally, with the benefit of national expertise.
 Discussing these options with your doctor will help you decide on the best possible care for your child.

 What does my GP need to know?